 Abusing mind-altering substances can be dangerous.
 All it takes is the one-time use of one or more substances to cost someone their life.
 Unfortunately, risks associated increase when you are a chronic relapser.

 Arguably, the greatest risk a chronic relapser will face is the increased possibility of overdose.
 Once sober, the body begins to reset itself.
 It begins learning how to function again without substances.
 During this time, the tolerance that a person once had while actively-addicted decreases.
 As a person relapses again after being sober for some time, their body no longer possesses a tolerance.
+This can be a telltale sign of a chronic relapser: characteristics and warning signs that would present an actual danger.
 And, it is unlikely that a person will relapse and only use a small amount of drugs or alcohol.
 Instead, they will probably return to their former amount.
 Consequently, an overdose is possible because the body does not have a tolerance built.